Skip to Content

 • 1 tablespoon honey or pure pumpkin puree

-• Optional: ¼ teaspoon beet powder or turmeric for natural coloring
+• ¼ teaspoon beet powder (optional, natural pink color)

 Instructions